Quark Engine – Android Malware Research Engineer System for API Penetration Testing.

 - A trust-worthy, practical software that’s ready to boost up your malware reverse engineering.

 We have an order theory of criminal which explains stages of committing a crime.
 For example, crime of murder consists of five stages, they are determined, conspiracy, preparation, start and practice.
-The latter the stage the more we’re sure that the crime is practiced.
+The latter the stage the more we’re sure that the crime is practiced, developers said.

 According to the above principle, Quark-Engine developed order theory of android malware in five stages to see if the malicious activity is being practiced.

 2. Native API call.

 3. Certain combination of native API.

 We not only define malicious activities and their stages but also develop weights and thresholds for calculating the threat level of a malware.

 Malware evolved with new techniques to gain difficulties for reverse engineering.
 Obfuscation is one of the most commonly used techniques.
 In this talk, we present a Dalvik bytecode loader with the order theory of android malware to neglect certain cases of obfuscation.

 Our Dalvik bytecode loader consists of functionalities such as